gr33pp/gr33pp.github.io/posts/ctflearn/posts/character-enc.md

 ![image](https://i.imgur.com/5kOycWi.png)

-We are given this string to decode.Looking at it shows its in hex format.
+We are given this string to decode.
+Looking at it shows its in hex format.

 To decrypt this flag, I used cyebrchef.